wang1043241397/BERTrend/README.md

 In order to use the provided demos, datasets :
 - can be stored on the server in: `$BERTREND_BASE_DIR/data/bertrend/`
-- or can be uploaded from the client device on which is displayed the Streamlit apps.
+- or can be uploaded from the client device on which are displayed the Streamlit apps.

 #### Dataset Format
 Required columns: